isomerpages/enterprisesg-seeds/_about-us/FAQs.md

 c.	**International Networks:** Global networks to facilitate market entry and expansion.
 d.	**Early Growth Investment Capabilities:** Ability to lead Series B/ C rounds to support scaling of Deep Tech startups’ commercialisation efforts.

-SEEDS will be accepting applications till 11 September 2024.
-For more details, please refer to the Info pack (link) and press release (link).
+SEEDS will be accepting applications till **11 September 2024**.
+For more details, please refer to **information pack, Executive Summary Template and press release.**

 **Is it necessary for my startup to bring forth a third-party co-investor when considering raising investment from SEEDS Capital?**